Return to: Academic Programs

 To earn a degree, students must satisfy all requirements in each of the four areas below, in addition to their individual major requirements.

-- A total of 120 semester hours are required for graduation.
+- A total of at least 120 semester hours are required for graduation.

 - A grade of C- or better is required for each course in this program to count toward the bachelor’s degree.
 Students should note that programs differ in the minimum grade required.

-- A minor is required for this program.
-Any minor may be chosen.
+- A minor is not required for this program.

 General Studies Requirements: 33 credits